coderjoris/StructureScannerSwift/README.md

 - A **battery status indicator** is provided separate from the scan view.

 ## What can you do with this project?
 The guide below demonstrates how you can build an app with a **custom user interface**, while just copying over the files needed for capturing scans.
+All the bindings that you need between the custom UI and the copied code are explained.

 ## Screenshots